thehelp/project/README.md

 ```

 If you would like to eliminate setup for a given task completely, you can always bypass the `standardSetup()` function.
-This example just loads what it needs - it will add test-related tasks later:
+This example just loads what it needs - it will add its own test-related tasks later:

 ```javascript
 this.setupTimeGrunt();